On the Estimation of Latent Distances Using Graph Distances: Introduction

 \citet{scheinerman2010modeling} and \citet{young2007random} consider what they call a dot-product random graph model where $p_{ij} = \<x_i, x_j\>$, where it is implicitly assumed that $\<x_i, x_j\> \in [0,1]$ for all $i \ne j$.
-This model is a special case of \eqref{W}, with $\phi(d) = 1 - \frac12 d^2$. \citet{sussman2014consistent} consider recovering the latent positions in this model (with full knowledge of the link function).
-They devise a spectral method which consists in embedding the items $\{1, \dots, n\}$ as points in $\bbR^\dim$ (where $v$ is assumed known) as the row vectors of $\smash{U_{(\dim)} \Theta_{(\dim)}^{1/2}}$, where $W = U \Theta V^\top$ is the SVD of $W$, and for a matrix $A = (A_{ij})$ and an integer $s \ge 1$, $A_{(s)} = (A_{ij} : i \vee j \le s)$.
-They analyze their method in a context where the latent positions are in fact a sample from a (possibly unknown) distribution.
+This model is a special case of \eqref{W}, with $\phi(d) = 1 - \frac12 d^2$. \citet{sussman2014consistent} consider recovering the latent positions in this model with full knowledge of the link function.
+They devise a spectral method which consists in embedding the items $\{1, \dots, n\}$ as points in $\bbR^\dim$, with $v$ assumed known, as the row vectors of $\smash{U_{(\dim)} \Theta_{(\dim)}^{1/2}}$, where $W = U \Theta V^\top$ is the SVD of $W$, and for a matrix $A = (A_{ij})$ and an integer $s \ge 1$, $A_{(s)} = (A_{ij} : i \vee j \le s)$.
+They analyze their method in a context where the latent positions are in fact a sample from a possibly unknown distribution.
 The same authors extended their work in \cite{tang2013universally} to an arbitrary link function, which may be unknown, although the focus is on a binary classification task in a setting where for each $i \in [n]$ a binary label $y_i$ is available.

-\citet{von2013density} consider the closely related problem of recovering the latent positions in a setting where a nearest-neighbor graph is available.
-They proposed a method based on estimating the underlying density (denoted $f$).
-If $\hat f_i$ denotes the density estimate at $x_i$, a graph is defined on $[n]$ with weights $\smash{w_{ij} = (\hat f_i^{-1/\dim} + \hat f_j^{-1/\dim})/2}$, and $d_{ij}$ is estimated by the graph distance between nodes $i$ and $j$. \citet{terada2014local} derive some theory for this method based on results conjectured in \cite{von2013density}.
+\citet{alamgir2012shortest, von2013density} consider the closely related problem of recovering the latent positions in a setting where a nearest-neighbor graph is available.
+They propose a method based on estimating the underlying density denoted $f$.
+If $\hat f_i$ denotes the density estimate at $x_i$, a graph is defined on $[n]$ with weights $\smash{w_{ij} = (\hat f_i^{-1/\dim} + \hat f_j^{-1/\dim})/2}$, and $d_{ij}$ is estimated by the graph distance between nodes $i$ and $j$.

+Latent positions random graph models also play a role in the literature on rankings\footnote{ Thanks to Philippe Rigollet for pointing out this out to us.} \cite{fligner1993probability, marden1996analyzing}.
+A typical parametric model represents each player $i \in [n]$ by a number $x_i$ such that the probability that $i$ wins against $j$ in a single game is $\phi(x_i - x_j)$.
+Note that the link function is applied to the difference and not the absolute value of the difference.
+For example, the Bradley--Terry--Luce model \cite{bradley1952rank, luce2012individual} uses the logistic link function.
+Suppose that multiple games are played between multiple pairs of players.
+The result of that can be summarized as $(W_{ij} : i \ne j)$, where $W_{ij}$ is the number of games where $i$ prevailed over $j$.
+This is the weight matrix of a directed latent positions graph where the positions are $(x_1, \dots, x_n)$.
+We refer the reader to \cite{pananjady2020worst, shah2016stochastically} and references therein for theoretical results developed for such models.